IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

     participate in an end-to-end CCG ecosystem capable of supporting the defined CCG use cases (listed below).

-2. It defines a normative FHIR-based **grammar** for expressing guideline-based care recommendations in such a way that they can be ingested by and operationalized by a digital health software solution (a CCG Engine).
+2. It defines a normative **grammar** for expressing guideline-based care recommendations that can be consistently and reliably processed and operationalized by conformant digital health software solutions across the whole of the care delivery network.

-3. It defines a normative pattern for **processing** CCG recommendations that will ensure multiple CCGs can be concurrently executed and that all relevant recommendations will be proposed to the end-user in support of their care decision-making.
+3. It defines a normative pattern for **processing** CCG recommendations that will ensure multiple CCGs (e.g. for multiple health conditions) can be concurrently executed and that all relevant care recommendations will be proposed to the end-user in support of their care decision-making.

-4. It documents a family of **conformance-test assertions** (expressed using the Gherkin language) that may be employed to confirm: (a) that a CCG artefact is well-formed; and (b) that the digital health solutions process CCG-related artefacts in accordance with this specification.
+4. It documents a base **health data content model** that provides all ecosystem actors with a common underlying framework for defining, sharing, and executing CCG artefacts.
+It is anticipated that implementing jurisdictions will replace this base model with their national or regional continuity of care content specifications.

 The digital health ecosystem of CCG actors and transactions is designed to satisfy four use cases:

-1.  **UC-1**: A person who is a guideline *author* uses a digital health tool (which plays the role of a **CCG Publisher** actor) to retrieve and edit an existing CCG or to create a brand-new CCG (L3)[^1] artefact.
+1.  **UC-1**: A person who is a guideline *author* uses a digital health tool (which plays the role of a **Guideline Publisher** actor) to retrieve and edit an existing CCG or to create a brand-new CCG (L3)[^1] artefact.
 Maybe she digitally signs the artefact (at the top level, or every recommendation).
-She then **publishes the CCG (L3) artefact** to a **CCG Repository** actor.
+She then **publishes the CCG (L3) artefact** to a **Guideline Repository** actor.

-2.  **UC-2**: A person who uses a digital health solution (e.g. a local EMR, playing the role of a **CCG Engine** actor) to execute CCGs **refreshes the local cache** of CCGs from a **CCG Repository** actor.
+2.  **UC-2**: A digital health solution that executes CCGs (e.g. a **Guideline Engine** actor) **refreshes its local cache** of CCGs from a **Guideline Repository** actor.

-3.  **UC-3**: A person who is a care provider leverages her digital health solution (e.g. an EMR) to **enroll a patient** in one or more CCG-supported, evidence-based care programmes.
+3.  **UC-3**: A person who is a care provider leverages her digital health solution (e.g. an EMR) to **associate a patient** with one or more CCG-supported, evidence-based care programmes.

 4.  **UC-4**: A person who is a care provider has an ambulatory